BrianMikinski/ngSchematicsPlayground/README.md

 - Authoring schematics
     - Templates and how to build them https://angular.io/guide/schematics-for-libraries
         - Dasherize, classify, etc -
+        - **Note, you must pass the template files onto a rule in order to use them, otherwise they will come back as null references. **
     - Authoring Schematics
         - https://angular.io/guide/schematics-authoring#defining-input-options-with-a-schema-and-interfaces
 - Tomas Trajan